 Flower buyers choose peonies because of their meaning, symbolism, romance, and good fortune.
 To gardeners, peonies are beloved for their lush, fragrant blooms and long lifespan.
-Thus, it is worth ensuring they thrive and produce vibrant flowers year after year, providing the right growing conditions is essential.
+Thus, it is worth ensuring they thrive and produce vibrant flowers year after year, providing the right growing conditions for peonies is essential.

 Light Requirements